 Most hire purchase agreements allow you to pay off the balance early, reducing the long-term cost.
 Some, however, will require a minimum amount of monthly payments to be made first before they allow early repayment.

 Unlike leasing a vehicle, there are no mileage or conditional restrictions that must be met with a hire purchase agreement, as the car becomes yours once the term has ended.
-However, you must remember that during the agreement, you’re not the legal owner of the car, so there could be stipulations on modifying the car until your agreement ends.
+However, you must remember that you’re not the legal owner of the car during the agreement, so there could be stipulations on modifying the car until your agreement ends.

 With a hire purchase agreement, you’re in a fixed contract.
 As you don’t own the car until the final payment is made, if, for any reason, you can’t afford to make payments, the finance company could take your car away.

 2. It will cost more overall

 The interest charges on hire purchase mean the final cost of your car will be more than if you were to purchase it outright.
 Monthly payments with hire purchase are also generally higher than for PCP or leasing deals.

 3. Monthly payments are based on credit rating